 To determine which hearing aids are right for you, we first need to analyze the results of your hearing loss test to determine the type and severity of your hearing loss, while considering your lifestyle and budget.

-Our office has a needle vacuum machine that vacuums the wax and moisture out of your hearing devices.
-We offer free cleaning and check-ups of all makes and models of hearing devices.
+Our office has a needle vacuum machine that vacuums the wax and moisture out of your hearing aids.
+We offer free cleaning and check-ups of all makes and models of hearing aids.

 We want you to know as much as possible before making your hearing aid purchase.
 We welcome any and all questions you have.
 Some of the most common questions are: